How to Officiate a Wedding Ceremony | A Guide, Timeline, and Checklist

-Most weddings these days are now officiated by friends and family (instead of by clergy or professionals), a choice that reflects couples desiring a more personal and authentic wedding ceremony.
+Most weddings in the USA are now officiated by friends and family (instead of by clergy or professionals), a choice that reflects couples desiring a more personal and authentic wedding ceremony.
 But while first time officiants might have years of personal anecdotes about the couple to draw from, constructing an official, legal, and well-structured ceremony remains a challenge.
 After years of officiating weddings, being in wedding parties, professionally and personally living and breathing all things weddings but never having seen all of this information in one place, we at Provenance felt it time to create this ultimate Wedding Ceremony Guide.
-Here's everything you need to be a great officiant at your friend, family member, or really anyone’s wedding.
+Here's everything an officiant needs to ace the ceremony.
+While this article is long, it includes easy ways to make the whole process super seamless and stress-free.

 Check if you need to register with the court

-Research online to see exactly what steps you need to take to legally marry the couple in the state where the couple is having their ceremony.
+The officiant should research online to see exactly what steps are needed to legally marry the couple in the state where the couple is having their ceremony.
 The rules in California are different than in New York City, which are different from those in Hawaii (etc.).
-So, before you start booking your flights, you’ll want to check if/when you’d have to show up in person to register (or to drop off the marriage license).
+So, before you all start booking your flights, you’ll want to check if/when you’d have to show up in person to register (or to drop off the marriage license).

 Interview the couple